We are partnering with Vietnamese translators, publishers and distributors to provide much needed priority study resources in Vietnam.

 We are creating an open access digital repository that seeks to capture and make available worldwide the voice of Evangelical scholars and authors from Latin America and the Caribbean.

-The Inter-institutional Christian Repository (REPCI) is a virtual space to spread the intellectual and original production of Latin American and Caribbean Christian authors.
-REPCI is intended to provide a common space for researchers, teachers and students of Latin American and Caribbean theological institutions to share their publications.
-REPCI will be an open or low-cost tool to access this shared space.
+The Inter-Institutional Christian Repository (REPCI) is a virtual space to spread the intellectual and original production of Christian authors in Latin America and the Caribbean.
+It provides an open and low-cost tool for researchers, teachers and students of theological institutions to share their publications.

-The REPCI project will be coordinated jointly by Mariel Voth, the Latin American Library Consultant for reSource Leadership International, and by the librarian of the Biblical Seminary of Colombia (FUSBC) in Medellin, Colombia.
+The REPCI project is coordinated jointly by Mariel Deluca Voth (Latin American Library Consultant for reSource Leadership International) and the Librarian of the Biblical Seminary of Colombia (FUSBC) in Medellin, Colombia.

-The vision is that by the year 2017, REPCI will be recognized as a leading resource of information, providing high value academic content and becoming a benchmark for Christian institutions in Latin America and the Caribbean towards the rest of the world.
+It is our vision that by 2020 REPCI will be recognized as a leading resource of information, providing high-value academic content and serving as a benchmark for Christian institutions in Latin America, the Caribbean and the rest of the world.